 Let us clarify what customer engagement really is and how it looks like.
 The term is used to refer to the different ways our customers can model and shape our services.

-Consequently, customer involvement is key.
+Customer involvement is key.
 Moreover, offering customers a wider range of opportunities to engage with us while removing barriers is central to any housing association.

-Principally, the major customer-related challenges that our sector is facing now are:
+And, the major customer-related challenges that our sector is facing now are:

-- Increased regulatory focus – with media campaigns about to happen that will rightly be informing customer on how to make complaints
+- Increased regulatory focus – with media campaigns about to happen that will rightly be informing the customer on how to make complaints

 - Digital communication – ensuring the right communication channel for the challenge a customer is facing.

 - Never-ending feedback – not only complaints but also through unstructured feedback in contact conversations that can get lost along the way.
 All those phone calls and emails are ‘gold dust’